CharlesCZ/serverVoip/README.md

 6. Open CMD and write sqlite3
  to close database write .exit
 More on https://sqlite.org/cli.html
+7. Turn off all network adapters except one
 8. If everything is set then go to package with application
-7. If your double clicking on icon is not working.
+9. If your double clicking on icon is not working.
 You can open it via CMD and write: cd _path of your voip application folder_ after it write java -jar voip.jar
-8. You can also search for regedit on your system and then go to HKEY_CLASSES_ROOT\jarfile\shell\open\command and check if there path is "C:\Program Files\Java\jdk1.8.0_181\bin\javaw.exe" -jar "%1" %* you should have jdk1.8.0_181 or higher but up to java8
+10. You can also search for regedit on your system and then go to HKEY_CLASSES_ROOT\jarfile\shell\open\command and check if there path is "C:\Program Files\Java\jdk1.8.0_181\bin\javaw.exe" -jar "%1" %* you should have jdk1.8.0_181 or higher but up to java8

 License